RaimundSchramm/mentor/dev_env_setup.md

 - 1.1.2 Update
 - 1.1.3 Install packed software and libraries
 - 1.1.4 Install version control
+-
 ### 1. Set up OS (Operating System)
+In this first section everything you need on your OS is explained.

 #### 1.1 Ubuntu

 The instructions below are related to Ubuntu 12.04.

 ##### 1.1.1 Installation

 Get and install the desired target OS as you wish.
 Using VirtualBox you can [download an iso-file](http://www.ubuntu.com/download) for example.

 #### 1.1.2 Update

 If there are any system updates available, for example after a fresh installation, first synchronize the package index file with its sources.
 Open a terminal and run `sudo apt-get update`.

 Second, install the most recent version of each installed package.
 In your terminal run now `sudo apt-get upgrade`.